Jinbaek-l/Biology-DataAnalysis-Paper/README.md

 <br><br>
 # File Structure

-✅ Data and codes for analysis and visualization reproducibility have been uploaded.
+✅ Data and scripts for analysis and visualization reproducibility have been uploaded..
 Full data can be found in the paper Supplementary material.

 ### 📁 Data
 **species.txt**: &nbsp;Scientific names of 114 species